planetarium/snack.planetarium.dev/content/posts/2019/06/xunit-unity-runner/index.eng.md

-[In fact, the Mono used in Unity seems to be a fairly long-standing downstream, with a lot of patches added to the upstream.][unity-mono] And even if they were tested at the exact same Mono runtime, there were a lot of special conditions created by Unity players.
+[In fact, the Mono used in Unity seems to be a fairly long-standing downstream, with a lot of patches added to the upstream.][unity-mono] And even if they were tested at the exact same Mono runtime, there were a lot of special conditions created by Unity Player.
 For instance, [NetMQ], [ZeroMQ]'s C# implementation, had numerous library malfunctions due to many complicated things happening inside compared to the simplicity of the APIs revealed on the outer layer.